qwerty1979bg/packer-vbox-mysql/README.md

-# Packer template to create a vagrant box containing REDIS using VirtualBox
+# Packer template to create a vagrant box containing MYSQL using VirtualBox

-This repository contains a Packer template for building a vagrant box containing REDIS using VirtualBox
+This repository contains a Packer template for building a vagrant box containing MYSQL using VirtualBox

 ## Usage